keyoke-code/bd_blog/content/post/stayins-safu-3.md

 To illustrate this let's look at what happens when someone SELLS.
 Let's put the 11th trade for each as a $500 sale.

+For token B, with good liquidity, we see a price drop of 0.71%.
+Not a disaster.
+For token A the drop is 11.11%!
+So while in percentage terms it

 Are you still looking at the liquidity pool?
 If not, follow the instructions on how to get here from the section above.
 Now, click Bep-20